Olfaguard is an electronic nose for smelling pathogens in food factories

 By integrating with lenders and carriers, Matic makes it easier to buy homeowner’s insurance

-A recent deadly outbreak of salmonella has so far sickened more than 200 people throughout the Eastern and Southern United States.
+A recent deadly outbreak of Salmonella has so far sickened more than 200 people throughout the eastern and southern United States.
 The culprit?
-Madrol papayas coming from three different distribution companies, all originating from four close by farms in Mexico.
+Madrol papayas coming from three different distribution companies, all originating from four close farms in Mexico.

-Now these distributers, the FDA and the CDC are scrambling to contain the outbreak from going further.
-Meanwhile, several law firms have stepped in to take those responsible to court.
+Now these distributors, the FDA and the CDC are scrambling to contain the outbreak from going further.
+Meanwhile, several law firms have stepped in to take to court those responsible.

 Mitigating risk of food-borne illnesses can be a costly and time-consuming business for food manufacturers — but one that is necessary to avoid the type of scenario illustrated above.

-Olfaguard is a new Toronto-based startup working to reduce the time it takes food manufacturers to discover food-borne pathogens like Salmonella and E. Coli in the food we buy with what it calls an electronic “sniffer.”
+With what it calls an electronic “sniffer,” Olfaguard, a new Toronto-based startup, is working to reduce the time it takes food manufacturers to discover food-borne pathogens like Salmonella and E. Coli in the food we buy.

 -